-We'll write to you if your account is in Persistent Debt and let you know what steps you can take to better your situation.
+We'll write to you if your account is in Persistent Debt and let you know how you can clear your balance quicker, and pay less overall.

 What do I need to do?

-It's important that you continue to make at least the minimum payment due on your statement, so your account stays up to date.
-However, we recommend that you pay more than the minimum amount on your statement, where you can afford to do so, to reduce the amount of interest charged and clear your balance quicker.
+It's important that you continue to make at least the requested minimum payment on your statement, so your account stays up to date.
+However if you’re able to do so, we encourage you to pay even a little more than your minimum payment as this will help towards reducing the amount of interest charged and clear your balance quicker.